Winter, a ADOPTABLE Domestic Short Hair in Pittsburgh, PA image 1/5

 The Status: Fully "Vetted" (Vaccines, tests, and a fancy ear-tip—the universal sign for "I’ve been around the block, but I’m a gentleman now").

-The Vibe: Shy, sensitive, and currently wondering where the room service menu is.
+The Vibe: Shy with new people, has some major potential to show you, and is currently wondering where the room service menu is.

 What he needs:

 Winter isn't looking for a party animal.
-He’s looking for a patient roommate who understands that trust is earned, not demanded.
-He’s a "diamond in the rough" who just needs a q
+He’s looking for a patient roommate who understand

 Meet Winter.
 He was living the rugged bachelor life in the North Hills until a kind human decided he looked far too handsome for a life of "roughing it."